Causal clustering: design of cluster experiments under network interference: Empirical illustration and practical recommendations

-Next, we compare the procedure (denoted as ``Causal Clustering") with the following alternative clustering algorithms: $\varepsilon$-net clustering as in \cite{eckles2017design} with $\varepsilon = 3$ as suggested in \cite{eckles2017design}; spectral clustering with a fixed number of clusters equal to $n/3$, where $n$ is the population size in a given region (note that spectral clustering do not optimize over the number of clusters); Louvain clustering with default parameters selected by the R-package igraph; clustering based on village identity of each individual (creating one additional cluster for those individuals whose village is missing in the data).
+We compare our procedure, denoted ``Causal Clustering,'' with four alternative clustering rules: \(\varepsilon\)-net clustering as in \cite{eckles2017design}, using \(\varepsilon=3\) as suggested in \cite{eckles2017design}; spectral clustering with a fixed number of clusters equal to \(n/3\), where \(n\) is the population size in the region; Louvain clustering with default parameters selected by the R package \texttt{igraph}; and clustering based on village identity, creating one additional cluster for individuals with missing village information.\footnote{These procedures are all off-the-shelf.
+None is designed to minimize the worst-case mean-squared error criterion for the GATE studied in this paper.
+Whenever possible, we select tuning parameters using either values suggested by the literature, as for \(\varepsilon\)-net clustering, or default software implementations, as for Louvain clustering.}

-We contrast the objective function with alternative algorithms in the right-hand side of Figure \ref{fig:1}.
-The proposed method achieves the smallest objective function across all competitors, providing suggestive evidence that Algorithm \ref{alg:1} (with a semi-definite relaxation) works particularly well in practice.
-For a smaller number of clusters the method is closer to the Louvain clustering algorithm, while for a larger number of clusters the objective of the algorithm is close to the objective of the spectral algorithm.
-Interestingly, clustering based on village identity leads to the largest loss function.
-This is because individuals are connected within and between villages in this application.

-Finally, in Figure \ref{fig:cai_mse} (first three panels), we report the mean-squared error obtained by simulating the model in \cite{cai2015social} (Table 2, Column 4) and vary the variance of the residuals $\sigma^2 \in \{1/4, 1/2,1\}$ to emulate settings with high, medium and low signal to noise ratio.
-The model in \cite{cai2015social} assumes that individual outcomes depend on neighbors' treatments, consistently with our Assumption \ref{ass:first_order}.
-Our method uniformly outperforms competitors in terms of mean-squared error, except for the Louvain algorithm when the signal-to-noise ratio is particularly high, but not in the remaining settings.

-In the last panel, we consider settings where the local interference assumption is violated, and we calibrate our model to the specification in \cite{cai2015social} (Column 4, Table 5), where the individual outcome depends on the neighbors' outcomes, violating Assumption \ref{ass:first_order} and introducing global dependence.
-We fix the residuals' variance to be $\sigma^2 = 1/4$, whereas the results are robust as we increase $\sigma^2$.
-In this setup, we observe a larger mean-squared error of all methods, with the proposed method achieving the lowest mean-squared error.